CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 #### How Geo Location Works

 CoalaWeb Traffic can work in conjunction with **MaxMind's** Geo databases to help determine location information about your visitors.
-The **Core** version of CoalaWeb Traffic uses the **(Legacy) GeoLite City** database while **Pro** subscribers get the advantage of using the current **GeoLite2 City** database with extend features.
+Both the **Core** and **Pro** versions of CoalaWeb Traffic use the **GeoLite2 City** database.
 The databases are updated very frequently, about once every month.
 Why so often?
 IP assignments to countries change all the time in fact by the time we release our extension, the database file is most likely already slightly out of date.

+<div class="uk-alert">Note: <a class=\"alert-link\" href="https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/">MaxMind</a> as of <strong>December 30 2019</strong> now require users to to create an account to access their <strong>GeoLite2</strong> databases.
+Need help creating a MaxMind account or license key? <a class=\"alert-link\" href="#geo-key">More Info</a></div>

 #### What Will This Affect

 This could cause some IP addresses to be identified as coming from the wrong location.
 Updating the file regularly will give you much better country and city accuracy.
-[MaxMind](http://dev.maxmind.com/geoip/geolite) claims an accuracy of 99.5% for its free Geo databases so please bear in mind that this means that some IP addresses might be reported wrongly.
+MaxMind claims an accuracy of 99.5% for its free Geo databases so please bear in mind that this means that some IP addresses might be reported wrongly.

 #### Do I Have To Install It?